XYOracleNetwork-v1/web-developer.xyo.network-react/docs/archivist.md

 ## Prerequisites

-- You must have node installed.
-If you don't, the easiest way to get `node` and `npm` is through [`homebrew`](https://brew.sh/) a package manager for Apple systems, for Linux systems use the package manager for your distro.
+- You must have node installed
+- If you don't, the easiest way to get `node` and `npm` is through [`homebrew`](https://brew.sh/) a package manager for Apple systems, for Linux systems use the package manager for your distro

 - We also recommend in most cases to use [NVM - Node Version Manager](https://github.com/creationix/nvm) which will allow you to manage multiple active node.js versions.
-This may also save you some installation headaches.
+This may also save you some installation headaches

 **Note** We use the stable `10.15.3` node.js release.

 - If you are using linux on ubuntu, you should use commands as the root by entering `sudo su` or you could run `sudo` prior to key commands.
 This guide will also prompt you for entering `sudo` when needed.

-- You must also have yarn installed: `homebrew`: `brew install yarn` or your Linux package manager.
+- You must have yarn installed: `homebrew`: `brew install yarn` or your Linux package manager
+- You must have Lerna installed globally to use its CLI tool: `npm install --global lerna`

 - **Note** if you are using ubuntu, you can install `node` and `yarn` with these helpful articles:
   - [Installing `node` on ubuntu](https://linuxize.com/post/how-to-install-node-js-on-ubuntu-18.04/)
   - [Installing `yarn ` on ubuntu](https://linuxize.com/post/how-to-install-yarn-on-ubuntu-18-04/)